hydroflame521/StateFarmClient/README.md

 - Green (0, 255, 0)
 - Yellow (255, 255, 0)

+# StateFarm Client for the Chrome Dino Game
+StateFarm Client now has a hack for the Dino game on chrome https://dino-chrome.com , which offers the hack features listed below:
+- Speed applier GUI Button (Applies drug-like speed to the player)
+- Speed Multiplier (keybind s)
+- Distanced Teleport (keybind d)

 # Credits:
 - Jehro Panel for GUI
 - Zertalious for aimbot and binds
+- Hypno7767 for dino game hack script